FabriceMru/merge-conflict/README.md

-# merge-conflict
+This is a MERGE exercise
-merge-conflict from github
+beginning from github